Hi my name is Joana Gutierrez, and welcome to my online journal of random ruminations.

 Yet, despite all of these extraordinary events, I still have hope.

-I have hope not only because, as humans, we are most likely programmed to exhibit this emotion for the sake of survival, but because I choose to embrace all the great that as happened as well.
+I have hope not only because, as humans, we are programmed to exhibit this emotion for the sake of survival, but because I choose to embrace all the great that as happened as well.
 In my lifetime, I have experienced advancements in gender, racial, and sexual equality with the election of our first black US president, President Barack Obama, the rise of Gen Z social and environmental activism, legalization of same sex marriages, and equal pay for women.
-I have experienced technological advancements in the use of the mobile phone, internet, and software that have made it possible for humans to survive a work from home economy through what could have been a world crippling pandemic.
+I have experienced technological advancements in the use of the mobile phone, internet, and software that have made it possible for humans to survive a work from home economy through what could have been a global economy crippling pandemic.
 Social media and the internet, with all of its pro and cons, has democratized access to information, networks, and each other.
 These advancements have made it easier and faster for human to connect and drive global movements that affect positive change.
 For all of this, I am grateful.

 Change is inevitable in life.
 I feel like we're in for some good change in the near future.